edit October 2016:

 "God, here we go again."

 Both policemen tried to help him, but he just shook them off.
-He went back to the place where he had put his bag and everything else.
+He was pissed enough at them because they had come in here.
+Interrupted his plans.